 - The approach is applicable to both high and low impedance applications.

-The Bode Plot below is a single Randles Equivalent Circuit Model, ECM, in series with an inductor.
+The Bode Plot below is a single response, ECM, in series with an inductor.
 The right Log y-axis can be used for both capacitance and inductance (mirrored by using the absolute values).
 The left y-axis is the ratio of Zimag/Zreal (dashed line), emphasising impedance dominance along a current path rather than more obscure phase angle, ArcTan(Zimag/Zreal).
 Impedance curves are Zimag in blue, Zreal in red, Zmag is green.
 The different portions of the curve are identified by the annotations.

 The y-axis of the Bode plot can also be changed to line graph ‘SpecView’ presentation using a Gaussian equation.
-This allows graphically overlaying multiple data sets.
-The Gaussian peak height can represent capacitance (left) or thickness, d =ee*A/C, (right) , peak position as either Fc (left) or Resistance (right), and peak width proportional to the power law parameter n.
-Below are shown results for high impedance anodic films on Zirconium; verses Log Freq (left) and Log R (right).
+This allows graphic overlaying multiple data sets.
+The Gaussian peak height can represent either capacitance (left) or thickness, d =ee*A/C, (right) , peak position as either Log Frequency (left) or Log Resistance (right), and peak width is proportional to the power law parameter n.
+Below are shown results for high impedance anodic films on Zirconium.